Heart (radio network): Consolidation

 In February 2019, following OFCOM's decision to relax local content obligations from commercial radio, it was announced Heart would replace its local breakfast and weekend shows with additional networked programming from London by the end of the year.
 This reduced total weekly hours of local programming on each station from 43 to 15 and led to dozens of job losses.

 Drivetime output were reduced from 23 localised shows to 10 programmes covering enlarged areas, formed from the merger of Heart stations.
 Ten studios producing local programming were closed.
 Localised news, traffic updates and advertising was retained across all licence areas.

 In April 2019, it was reported the local Heart Breakfast shows would be replaced by a national Heart Breakfast show from London on 3 June 2019, presented by Jamie Theakston and Amanda Holden.
 The merging stations ceased local output on 31 May 2019.

 In Hertfordshire, a further change saw Heart Hertfordshire, based in Watford, merged with BOB fm – following its acquisition by Communicorp – to form a single countywide service.

 Stations in the North East of England, Wales, central and southern Scotland, the West Midlands and Yorkshire continue to serve their single licence areas as before.

+Heart Scotland re-introduces local programming

+In April 2023, it was announced Heart Scotland would reintroduce local breakfast, daytime and weekend programming from 2 May 2023, as part of a major expansion of Global's Scottish radio operations.

+The end of local and regional programming in England

+Heart stations in England ended local and regional programming on 21 February 2025, but retaining local news bulletins and advertising.
+Scotland and Wales will retain their respective local programming.

 List of stations

+Nations

-As of May 2019, Heart's regional network consists of twelve stations:
+As of 24 February 2025, Heart's nations studios are:

+Spin-offs

-As of 23 May 2022, Heart's national spin-offs consist of five stations, broadcast from Global's London headquarters:
+As of 12 September 2024, Heart's spin-offs consist of ten stations, broadcast from Global's London headquarters:

 Programming and presenters

 Heart's network programming is produced and broadcast from the headquarters of Global at Leicester Square in central London.
 Most of the network's output is broadcast live, although some weekend shows are voicetracked.

 As of 21 June 2019, Heart's Club Classics is simulcast with sister station Heart Dance.
-The Sky VIP Official Big Top 40 on Sunday afternoons is simulcast with Heart's sister network, Capital.
+The EE Official Big Top 40 From Global on Sunday afternoons is simulcast with Heart's sister network, Capital.

 Networked presenters

+Lineup for national feed (excluding public holiday):